jordancrawfordnz/anz-csv-export-cleaner/README.md

 # ANZ CSV Export Cleaner
 ANZ Bank's CSV export contains many fields, making it difficult to identify transactions.
 This Gem simplifies these fields, making the file easier to use.

+---

+**Please note:** This Gem is not actively maintained and it may no longer work.

+---

 Original fields:
 - Type
 - Details